-Just purchased a new and shiny OnePlus 6?
-Congratulations on your choice.
-Indeed, the latest OnePlus flagship is a tremendous smartphone coming with a beautiful display, much-improved camera and new glass body.
+The latest OnePlus flagship, the OnePlus 6, is a tremendous smartphone coming with a beautiful display, much-improved camera and new glass body.

-And, even if the new phone shares a lot of features with its predecessors, it still manages to squeeze in few new tricks.
-So, if you just picked up your OnePlus 6, here are some OxygenOS tricks you might want to try out on your brand new device.
+And, even if the new phone shares a lot of features with its predecessors, it still manages to squeeze in a few new tricks.
+So, if you just picked up your OnePlus 6 or have had it since launch day, here are some OxygenOS tricks you might want to try out on your brand new device.

 Notch, be gone!

-Many fans were quite disappointed when OnePlus announced that the OnePlus 6 will have a notch.
+Many fans were quite disappointed that the OnePlus 6 has a notch.
 For a company that has built its reputation by going against the grain, OnePlus seemed all-too-willing to jump on board the notch design trend.

 Indeed, the notch is a love-it-or-hate-it kind of thing for Android users.
 If you fall in the latter category, then you’ll be glad to know that OnePlus gives you the option to hide the notch.